Jocelyn-McKnight/honours-thesis-corpus/1972/50-Where Did Women Come From.md

 This happened many times.

-One day, they hid one of the smaller men so that he could find out who was responsible for cooking their food all of the time.
+One day, they hid one of the smaller men so that that he could find out who was responsible for cooking their food all of the time.

 The little man hid and saw the women come down a rattan rope, gather up food, and cook it.